 - See all customer scans on a single dashboard

 - Scan all of a customer’s networks (subnets) with one click

 - Enjoy an always current, automatically refreshing view of your customer’s networks

 - Easily install agents (DC scans)

 Using Network Discovery

 Network Discovery finds all devices connected to a network (WiFi or ethernet).
 It scans the entire network, identifies its components, and creates an inventory—with detailed information on each network device.
 Scans can be performed on both Workgroup and Domain Controller (DC) networks, enabling you to discover all of your customers' networks.
 The 'scanning agent' used to scan the network must be a Windows device (currently, Mac devices are not supported).
 Once a scan is activated, it will automatically run in the background at regular intervals (twice a day), so the info stays current.
 This section describes how to:

 Network Discovery is an optional, add-on subscription (on top of Atera's general subscription).
-A free, 14-day trial is available (even if you've already tried Network Discovery in the distant past).
+A free, 14-day trial is available.

 To start your free trial (or subscribe):

 From Network Discovery (on the side panel), click Get Network Discovery